 8 – Taking a Selfie Can Become Addictive

 Some mental health professionals believe that taking selfies can become an obsession, especially for people who suffer from body image disorders.
 Sometimes people try to tweak their looks by downloading mobile applications for getting the perfect selfie result.
 This sort of obsession with modifying appearance, alongside unobtainable beauty standards propagated by media and fashion, can eventually lead to some young people seeking plastic surgery.

 Taking a Selfie Can Turn Deadly

-Taking selfies can really get out of control, but there are some strategies people can follow to avoid being harmed or becoming extremely obsessed with the habit.
+Taking selfies can get out of control, but there are some strategies people can follow to avoid being harmed or becoming extremely obsessed with the habit.
 For those who are taking too many selfies, they might start to think of taking less daily.
 Also, they ought to consider sharing them with close friends only and not with everyone else.
-Another great technique is to consider taking selfies of their work achievements rather than showing off how they look or the way they are dressed up.
-This can give them something even more valuable to share with friends and family members, something that does not involve bragging about their looks or clothes.The good news is that most people do not tend to critique the way others look, as they are often busy worrying about other issues.
-Taking selfies can be fun; however, we should not get so sucked into our appearances and forget other things that really matter.
+People suffering from selfie-mania could also consider taking pictures of their work achievements rather than just focusing on their physical appearance.

 Taking selfies is a lot of fun.
 However, it is important to not obsess over appearances.
 This can lead to overlooking other things that really matter.
 By taking selfies, some people are only looking for the attention and the approval of others.
 While a little bit of that is fine, it is easy to take it too far.
 However, if you are going to take part in such trends it is important to consider the implication of what you are putting out into the world.
 So remember to protect yourself against sharing too much information online.